 - By subway: Take Subway Line 8 and get off at Dashijie Station, walk along Huaihai East Road and Renmin Road, and you will find Yuyuan Garden.

-- One of the best way to enter this area is through the northern gate from Renmin Road and Lishui road.
+- One of the best ways to enter this area is through the northern gate from Renmin Road and Lishui Road.